-Our ascertainment of all variables was limited to selfreport, creating the possibility for recall and social desirability bias.
-The Timeline Followback method used in the study is well validated for helping avoid the bias that comes with the passing of time since the event in question.36-38 Participants were informed that we obtained a federal certificate of confidentiality for the study, which we hope helped them feel comfortable disclosing behaviors related to alcohol and drug use.
-Prior work with college students suggests that self-reported substance-related risk behaviors are valid compared with other data sources.39
+Our ascertainment of all variables was limited to self-report, creating the possibility for recall and social desirability bias.
+The TimeLine FollowBack method used in the study is well-validated for helping to avoid the bias that comes with the passing of time since the event in question.
+Participants were informed that we obtained a federal certificate of confidentiality for the study, which we hope helped them feel comfortable disclosing behaviors related to alcohol and drug use.
+Prior work with college students suggests that self-reported substance-related risk behavior are valid compared to other data sources.
+39

-An additional limitation is that we did not assess the time between substance use and driving, the level of impairment, or the incidence of motor vehicle crashes.
+An additional limitation is that we did not assess time between substance use and driving, level of impairment, or motor vehicle crash incidence.
 Because we did not ask about how many hours each episode of substance use lasted, we defined binge drinking as consuming 4 or 5 drinks in a day.
-This differs from the NIAAA definition of binge drinking as consuming 4 or 5 drinks in 2 hours, so we may have overestimated the number of days in which NIAAA-defined binge drinking occurred.
-We ascertained whether alcohol and marijuana were used on the same day but not whether they were used concurrently.
+This differs from the NIAAA definition of binge drinking as 4 or 5 drinks in two hours, so we may have overestimated the number of days in which NIAAA-defined binge drinking occurred.
+We ascertained whether alcohol and marijuana were used on the same day, but not whether they were used concurrently.

 The number of marijuana-using individuals in our sample may have limited our ability to detect certain associations between risk factors and driving or riding after use of this substance.
-Although our results indicate that driving and riding after marijuana use varies by sex, our data did not permit us to examine how sex may modify the relationship between risk factors and driving or riding after marijuana use.
-These out-
+Although our results indicate that driving and riding after marijuana varies by sex, our data did not permit us to examine how sex may modify the relationship between risk factors and driving or riding after marijuana use.
+These outcomes were relatively rare among female participants and the number was too small to support investigating this interaction in the regression models.